 - Whether or not the consumption of the alcohol served by the dram shop was the proximate cause of any injuries, property damage, or other types of damages.

-What It Means to Be Intoxicated Under Dram Shop Liability Laws in Arizona
+What does It mean to Be Intoxicated Under Dram Shop Liability Laws in Arizona?

 It is under this definition of intoxication or inebriation that a dram shop could be held liable for any injuries or damages done when that dram shop continues to serve alcohol to the individual displaying these signs and symptoms.